allan-tulane/fa-23-recitation-01-jackzemke/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

-  -For both `linear_search` and `binary_search` the worst case value for `key` is a value that is not contained within the input list.
-This is because it would require the search algorithms to iterate through the entire list to the very end before finding the key.
+  - For both `linear_search` and `binary_search` the worst case value for `key` is a value that is not contained within the input list.
+This is because it would require the search algorithms to evaluate every single item in the list before finally determining it is not contained within the list.

-**TODO: your answer goes here**

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

-  -The best case input value for `linear search` is the smallest value in the input list.
+    - The best case input value for `linear search` is the smallest value in the input list.
 This is because `linear search` iterates through the list from the beginning, which is where the smallest value is.
 If the key is the smallest value in the list, it will be the first value to be evaluated and will therefore terminate in the best case time.

-  -The best case input value for `binary search` is the middle value in the list.
+    - The best case input value for `binary search` is the middle value in the list.
 This is because the algorithm splits the list down the middle and compares the pivot value to the key.
 If the middle (pivot) value is equal to the key, the algorithm will terminate on the very first evaluation resulting in the best case time.

-**TODO: your answer goes here**

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.